mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 You know the famous haiku, the old pond, the frog jumps, pop.
 This is pretty interesting short poem.
 If you discuss the gradual aspect, I think you can discuss about Basho and you can discuss about the frog, you can discuss about the old pond and mountains and quietness, and men and also singing et cetera; you can discuss both, gradually.
 But no matter how long you discuss about this and then put all things together pretty good, but I don’t know if you can make this kind of poem.
 You cannot make such a wonderful poem through the discussion about the gradual – analyzing, synthesizing, and your feeling and also your emotions and psychological point of view, and the original nature of existence, et cetera.
 You cannot make a perfect nice poem.
 So important point is next you have to discuss the sudden.
 That means frog and Basho and old pond, quietness, come together, all of a sudden, as one hundred percent perfect beings.
 At that time, Basho, frog, and the old pond, and singing songs, quietness, are all put together.
 In the realm of the sudden, they exist like this.
 And then, if you discuss this, then a poem comes up.
 And this poem in a word is not the word coming from discussion of the sudden or discussion of the gradual.

+####

-Then next it says, “If, on the other hand, we do not set up sudden or gradual, then what?”
+Then next it says,

+> If, on the other hand, we do not set up sudden or gradual, then what?

 Gradual or sudden [are] still discussion, nothing but discussion.
 So what do you mean?
 If you discuss the sudden, that sudden is not the sudden opposed to gradual because discussing sudden means you must be alive in the same way as the frog, or pond, quietness, universe.
 Anyway you have to exist like this, exactly.
 If so, what is this?
 They all become one.
 So its discussion; it’s nothing but the motion of function of energy.

 Finally you cannot say what this is.
 This is the sudden; sudden means in the real of the sudden, all things, frogs, ponds, quietness and noise of the water, exist in peace and harmony.
 This is still a discussion?
 No. Opposed to gradual.
 That’s why next it says, “If, on the other hand, we do not set up sudden or gradual” If you pay attention to real reality which which is fully alive in your daily living with all sentient beings, at that time we do not set up sudden or gradual.
 And “then what?”